Moving to Hawaii? Here are some tips

-That being said, actually making the physical move to Hawaii can be a challenge.
-The islands are nearly 2,500 miles from the mainland – meaning it can be a much longer move if you’re coming from mid-country or the East Coast.
+That being said, making the physical move to Hawaii can be challenging.
+The islands are nearly 2,500 miles from the mainland – meaning it can be a much longer move if you’re from mid-country or the East Coast.
 So let’s talk about moving to Hawaii and why you need to work with Number 1 Auto Transport to make it work!

 Making the Move

 It’s hard enough making a move from one state to another.
 Making a move from the contiguous United States to Alaska is tougher.
 But Hawaii?
 That’s the most challenging state to move to or from!
 Not only will you need to deal with all of the common problems associated with moving, but you’ll also need to plan for loading and transport across a good portion of the Pacific Ocean.

 To make a move to Hawaii, you’ll need to: